himavarshini/learning/cpp/README.md

 This way the compiler can treat the variables now one of them as double and generates the assembler code to evaulate to double.

+so a missing value of 0.1 would cause great damages when put in perspective of what output this value is coming from (such as a landing zone) and what units are (kilometers / meters / etc..)

-Below are some of the most useful API need to be understood before we go in subsequent sections...
+Below are some of the most useful API need to be understood (and we be using them more frequently) before we go in subsequent sections...

 1. `printf`: